Fudan-iGEM/2025-wiki/pages/design.md

-#### 2) **Long-Term Natural Evolution Tracking**
+#### 2) Long-Term Natural Evolution Tracking

-To study its stability and performance in different genomic environments., we integrated the TU Recorder into a "simplified grape yeast" strain(with only *ACE2* removed), covering all 16 chromosomes (with the recorder replacing **ACE2** on chromosome 12).
+To study its stability and performance in different genomic environments., we integrated the TU Recorder into a "simplified grape yeast" strain(with only *ACE2* removed), covering all 16 chromosomes (with the recorder replacing *ACE2* on chromosome 12).
 For this iteration, we no longer relied on EMS mutagenesis.
-Instead, we used **long-term cultivation and selective pressure** to induce the natural evolution of the strain to a diploid state.
-By utilizing **FACS analysis**, we were able to track changes in fluorescence over a period of seven days or more, allowing us to reconstruct the population's dynamics like reading a flight recorder.
+Instead, we used long-term cultivation and selective pressure to induce the natural evolution of the strain to a diploid state.
+By utilizing FACS analysis, we were able to track changes in fluorescence over a period of seven days or more, allowing us to reconstruct the population's dynamics like reading a flight recorder.

-## **YeastVerse: Our Virtual Experiment Platform**
+## YeastVerse: Our Virtual Experiment Platform

-Throughout this project, we fully embraced the "dry lab guiding wet lab" approach by creating **YeastVerse**, our virtual yeast simulation platform.
+Throughout this project, we fully embraced the "dry lab guiding wet lab" approach by creating [YeastVerse](/model/), our virtual yeast simulation platform.
 YeastVerse, a portmanteau for "Yeast Metaverse," was used extensively to simulate the growth, division, protein expression, and external signal response of both Grape Yeast and normal unicellular yeast.
 This guided our wet lab work and visually demonstrated the advantage of Grape Yeast in tracking evolutionary history.
 YeastVerse is a powerful platform with various functional modules and adjustable parameters, serving as the "zero-th machine" for our Grape Yeast chassis.
 Please check our [model page](/model/) for more details.

 <div style="text-align: center;" id="fig7">
     <img src="https://static.igem.wiki/teams/5643/pageimage/design/fig6-yeast-verse.webp" style="width:80%">
     <div>
-        <span style="color:gray">Figure 7: se digital YeastVerse to guide our wet lab.Once we have an idea, we first conduct background research and collect relevant data.
+        <span style="color:gray">Figure 7.Use digital YeastVerse to guide our wet lab.Once we have an idea, we first conduct background research and collect relevant data.
 Then, we input this data into Yeastverse and obtain feedback, which helps guide the design and implementation of our wet lab experiments.</span>
         <br><br>
     </div>
 </div>

-## **Summary**
+## Summary

-  - We successfully engineered a novel yeast chassis, the **Grape Yeast**, for studying fungal mutation and evolution under drug pressure.
+  - We successfully engineered a novel yeast chassis, the Grape Yeast, for studying fungal mutation and evolution under drug pressure.
 The modular design, including control modules and external signal interfaces, gives it unlimited potential for further modifications.
-  - We developed two powerful extension modules, the **Timer** and **Recorder**, to visualize cell lineage and evolutionary pressure, respectively.
+  - We developed two powerful extension modules, the Timer and Recorder, to visualize cell lineage and evolutionary pressure, respectively.
 These modules are designed as flexible plugins that can be widely used by the iGEM community.
-  - We built the **YeastVerse** virtual simulation platform to guide our wet lab experiments.
+  - We built the YeastVerse virtual simulation platform to guide our wet lab experiments.
 As the ""zero-th machine" for Grape Yeast, YeastVerse can be widely used for various experimental tests, providing crucial support for wet lab works.